Help using lightpollutionmap.info

 There have been some requests to have an option of not showing advertisements if a donation

-was made, so I created an option if you donate 5 or more EUR you will receive a passkey valid for 3 years, to not see
+was made, so I created an option if you donate 5 €/$ or more will receive a passkey valid for 3 years, to not see

-Those who use an Adblocker (about 15% of all visitors) and wish to donate, can also use this
+Those who use an Adblocker (about 15% of all visitors) and wish to donate, can also use this link below.

 In the last couple of years I have had numerous contributions which helped me with keeeping the site working and developing new functionalities.